 - To wrap up the activities and new learning, I have a student come up to the board and write the number 2.

-- Today, I display my Number Board again and I have students show 2 fingers and we practicing making the number 2 in the air with our fingers.
+- I display my Number Board again and I have students show 2 fingers and we practice making the number 2 in the air with our fingers.

 - Now it is time to work on making groups of 2.

-- I like to show how to make groups by having students get in to groups of the number we are focusing on, have students come up to my magnetic easel and make groups with the magnets, and my favorite is to have students make groups with manipulatives at their tables.
+- I like to show how to make groups to my students several ways.
+The first way is by having students get into groups of the number we are focusing on.
+The second way is I have students come up to my magnetic easel and make groups with the magnets.
+Lastly, my favorite way is to have students make groups with manipulatives at their tables.